hagabbar/VItamin/README.md

 `condor_submit_dag my.dag`

 This will run the `bilby_pe.py` script for each test sample.
-You may change the hyperparameters for each of the samplers used by editing the `bilby_pe.py` script.
+You may check on the status of your condor jobs by running

+`condor_q your-username`.

+To remove your jobs

+`condor_rm your-username`.

+If you'd like to restart a failed run, you need only resubmit your dag file.

+`condor_submit_dag my.dag`

 In the demo below, we generate 25 test sample posteriors and waveforms using the following samplers: Dynesty, Emcee,